Italian Word of the Day: Ringhiare (to growl)

 Dopo avere ringhiato qualcosa di incomprensibile, è uscito sbattendo la porta.

-After growling something incomprehensible, he got out slamming the door.
+After growling something incomprehensible, he slammed the door and went out.

 Below is how you would conjugate ringhiare in the present tense: